kdex/crystal-event-emitter/README.md

 # crystal-event-emitter
 `crystal-event-emitter` acts as a small ES2015+ base class for event emitters.
+# Examples

+If you want to see the library in action, feel free to check out the [tests](https://github.com/kdex/crystal-event-emitter/blob/master/test/index.js).

 # API reference
 This base class adds the following methods to the derived class' prototype: